xtoazt/Eclipse/README.md

 ---

 ## 🔒 Notes
-- This is **static only** — meaning chats are not saved once you refresh or leave the page.
+- This is **static only** — meaning Eclipse can be hosted anywhere.
-- For live saving across users, you would need a server or database (but static keeps it simple and unblocked 😉).

----

-## 🎨 Screenshots
-*(Insert a screenshot if you want here!)*
-*(Example: A clean, light background with a friendly chat bubble design.)*

 ---